TfTHacker/obsidian42-brat/BRAT-DEVELOPER-GUIDE.md

 1. Fetch the list of available releases

-2. Select the appropriate release (specific version for frozen installs, latest by semver otherwise)
+2. Select the appropriate release (specific version for frozen installs, latest by semver otherwise) based on the release tag

 3. Download the `manifest.json`, `main.js`, and `styles.css` directly from the release assets